ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 - _Outside collaborators_ who only have access to specific repositories.

 To decide what role to give someone we use the [**principle of least privilege**](https://en.wikipedia.org/wiki/Principle_of_least_privilege) -- obviously balanced with trust... and some consideration of the [bus factor](https://en.wikipedia.org/wiki/Bus_factor).
-We want everyone to be able to do their job (e.g. accessing all repo settings), to not have only one person able to perform something (in case of vacation and other vacancy reasons), but not give people unnecessary access to sensitive settings and information.
+We want everyone to be able to do their job (for instance, accessing all repo settings), to not have only one person able to perform something (in case of vacation and other vacancy reasons), but not give people unnecessary access to sensitive settings and information.

 Note that GitHub organization repositories have more fine grained access rights than [repositories hosted in individual accounts](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories).
 This might be taken into account if you're on the fence about creating a GitHub organization to host a package repository.